UsabilityEngineering/ThatWineIsMine/phase2/README.md

 Description:

-A list of each winery that is included in the tour set.
+The tour details is a list of each winery that is included in the tour set.
 List of winery cards of wines in tour showing winery name, region, tasting fee, hours, community rating, favorite status, map image.
+We chose to provide a list of cards here, and in other screens, as this is a design used by many other apps and will help with learnability.

 ![image](artboards/Tour%20Details.png)